aceiny/spotifty-playlist-downloader/README.md

 pip install -r reqs.txt

 ````
-## then you will need to run the main file
+## then you will need to run the main file and input your playlist or any playlist you want to download url